cesarsiguencia/zookeeper/README.md

 - GET (ALL animals, ONE animal, ALL zookeepers, ONE zookeeper)
 - POST (ONE animal, ONE zookeeper)

-### Application Link
+### Application Link/Installation

 Link: https://zookeepers-cesar-s.herokuapp.com/

+OR if downloaded locally:
+1. Git clone or download the application and load on VSCode
-If downloaded locally, please run 'npm install' in the Command Line.
-After all packages are installed, run 'npm start'
+2. Run 'npm install' in the Command Line for all necessary packages to install
+3. Run 'npm start' and navigate to browser to http://localhost:3002

 ### Screenshot of App